-Journey Mapping is an effective evaluation Design tool for capturing the end-to-end interactions of women accessing the related Domestic Violence (DV) System of services.
-This outward focused evaluation approach helps expose the System from a user’s perspective, to identify the services being accessed and the gaps between the needs or wants of users and the services received.
-When coupled with the WCS Service System Performance Matrix, providers are able to move beyond individual performance and move towards monitoring the combined effectiveness of the whole System .
-Traditional Community Service Inventories (CSI) commonly used in the Social Services sector focus on collecting inside-out service data from various service providers generally focused on operational related data such as, # of program sites, # of FTE and # of service hours.
-Yet the words of Donella Meadow remind us that simply knowing the parts of a system is not enough to understand the impact of those services on the System’s users.
-Journey Mapping takes communities beyond quantitative counts into the qualitative world of lived experience from the outside-in perspective of those who use the services.
+Journey Mapping is an effective evaluation tool for capturing the end-to-end interactions of a specific system’s interconnected services.
+This outward focused evaluation approach helps to expose service gaps from the perspective of users with lived experience.
+When coupled with the WCS Service System Performance Matrix, providers are able to move beyond siloed Organization or Program performance to explore their contribution to an overall service journey made up of individual service components.
+Traditional Community Service Inventories (CSI) are a common Social Service tool for identifying service gaps.
+Such an approach commonly uses an “inside-out” or organizational perspective to gather service related data.
+Although hours of service, program location and available staff are important for understanding service intentions and accessibility it does little to help service providers understand if the service interactions provide any perceived value or quality for the users.
+Donella Meadow remind us that simply knowing the parts of a system is not enough to understand the impact of those services on the System’s users.
+Journey Mapping takes communities beyond quantitative counts into the qualitative world of lived experience using the “outside-in” perspective of the people who interact with your services.

 For best printing PDF DV_UX_Journey_Map_2016 results use legal size paper and high quality print settings.

-3).
-UX Data Report-The DV UX Journey Map Data Report contains a deeper analysis of the women’s service related experiences.
-The data includes Needs of Users, Interaction Phases (point in a woman’s journey when a specified service interaction occurred) and introduces the WCS Service Performance Matrix.
+The DV UX Journey Map Data Report contains a deeper analysis of the women’s service related experiences.
+The data includes User Needs, Interaction Phases (point in a woman’s journey when a specified service interaction occurred) and introduces the WCS Service Performance Matrix.
 DV_UX_DataReport (web)

 Journey Mapping is a relatively easy process to learn and implement within organizations or systems of related services.
 To learn more about Community UX Service Journey Mapping and to arrange a Community training, please contact us!